ashutoxh/chatbot/README.md

 1. **Stock Selection**: Users input any two stock ticker symbols (e.g., XOM and CVX).
 2. **Date Range**: Select start and end dates for backtesting, with automatic validation ensuring the range doesn't exceed 5 years from the current date.
-3. **Cointegration Testing**: The system automatically performs an Engle-Granger cointegration test on the selected period.
-The strategy will only proceed if the p-value is below 0.05, ensuring the pair shows sufficient statistical cointegration for mean reversion trading.
+3. **Analysis Execution**: The strategy always runs the backtest regardless of cointegration statistics, allowing users to evaluate any pair.
-4. **Optional Cointegration Display**: Users can optionally request to see detailed cointegration test results, but this is informational only - the p-value requirement is always enforced.
+4. **Optional Cointegration Display**: Users can check the "Run optional cointegration test" checkbox to view:
+   - Pair quality assessment (GOOD PAIR / WEAK PAIR indicator based on p-value < 0.05)
+   - Detailed cointegration test statistics (test statistic, p-value, interpretation)
+   - Optional cointegration test results card
+   - When unchecked, only performance metrics (PnL, trades, spread metrics) and charts are shown
 5. **Spread Calculation**: The system uses OLS regression to calculate the spread between the two stocks and identifies mean reversion thresholds (mean ± 1.18 standard deviations).
 6. **Trading Signals**: When the spread deviates beyond thresholds, the strategy generates long/short signals to profit from expected mean reversion.
-7. **Performance Metrics**: Results include total profit/loss, number of trades, spread visualization, and cumulative PnL charts.
+7. **Performance Metrics**: Results include total profit/loss, number of trades, spread visualization, and cumulative PnL charts displayed in a modern card-based UI.

-The strategy is implemented in `pairs_trading.py` and integrated into the main UI via a collapsible section accessible via the "Click here to test George Soros' pair trading strategy" button.
+The strategy is implemented in `pairs_trading.py` and integrated into the main UI via a collapsible section accessible via the "Test George Soros' Pair Trading Strategy" button.
+The UI features a two-column layout with pairs trading on the left and the chatbot on the right for simultaneous use.

 ## Operational Notes